target/POSSUM/README.md

 This subfolder is used to hold any classes that are necessary for device functionality but are specific to that component.

-##### simulator *
+##### simulator

 This subfolder is used to hold all classes specific to the simulator.
-The simulator is intended to act like a device would and is used in conjunction with the device API to
+The simulator is intended to act like a device would and is used in conjunction with the device API.

 ##### ComponentNameSimulatorController